 The Nature of Human Freedom

-The Naturphilosoph comes to understand “Nature as subject.”232 This does not imply that nature necessarily conforms to the transcendental structure of the human mind (a form of anthropomorphism), but rather that human consciousness is itself a recapitulation of the uncanny subjectivity of nature.
+The Naturphilosoph comes to understand “Nature as subject.”1 This is not the Kantian position that nature necessarily conforms to the transcendental structure of the human mind, but rather the inverse proposition that human consciousness is itself a recapitulation of the uncanny subjectivity of nature.
 Where Kant says we can’t know nature in itself, and Fichte says nature is my own projection, Schelling turns us back upon the strangeness of our own humanity to ask “do we really know who and what we are, or where we came from?”

-The human freedom to decide for good or evil, despite being grounded in nature’s primordial cision of forces, nonetheless irrevocably sets us apart from the animal kingdom.
-Human beings are conscious of their participation in original sin, making it impossible to explain sin merely as a regression to brute instincts, since this would imply a lack of consciousness and freedom.
+The human freedom to decide to be good or evil, despite being grounded in nature’s primordial scission of forces, nonetheless irrevocably sets us apart from the animal kingdom.
+Human beings are conscious of their enactment of original sin, making it impossible to explain sin merely as a regression to brute instincts, since this would imply a lack of consciousness and freedom.
 For Schelling, evil is unmistakably spiritual in origin, meaning it is a possibility only for absolutely free beings.
-Schelling draws approvingly upon the work of his theosophical calibrator Fr.
+Schelling draws approvingly upon the work of his theosophical collaborator Fr.
 Baader:

-it would be desirable that the corruption in man were only to go so far as his becoming animal; unfortunately, however, man can stand only below or above animals.234
+it would be desirable that the corruption in man were only to go so far as his becoming animal; unfortunately, however, man can stand only below or above animals.3

 The spiritual freedom of the human being should not be confused with a “capacity” for freedom, e.g., the ability of a consumer to choose Corn Flakes or Cheerios for breakfast, as this characterization entirely conceals the literally decisive importance of the originating act of freedom.
-Freedom is not a capacity or ability, since this would imply the pre-existence of some more foundational subject who could employ freedom as a means to its own ends.
+Freedom is not a capacity or ability, as this would imply the pre-existence of some more foundational subject who could employ freedom as a means to its own ends.
 Freedom is the very ground of subjectivity, the abyss from which subjectivity first emerges.
-As a human spirit, I just am the freedom to decide for good or evil, and nothing besides.
-This de-cision is the essence of my freedom—which in fact is not mine at all, since it is more correct to say that I belong to freedom.235 There is no me behind or before the spiritual crisis of this originally free deed.
+As a human spirit, I am essentially nothing more and nothing less than the freedom to decide for good or evil.
+This de-cision is the essence of my freedom—which in fact is not mine at all.
+It is more correct to say that I belong to freedom.4 There is no me behind or before the spiritual crisis of this originally free deed.
 My personality just is the decision between good and evil, a decision made eternally time and time again.
 Original sin—the natural human propensity to do evil—is a necessary side- effect of our independent free will.
-The divine freedom in which we partake forces us to live in conflict, caught between the desire to secure our own particularity and the general will of God toward universal love.
+The divine freedom of which we partake forces us to live in conflict, caught between the desire to secure the particularity of our own organism and the general will of God toward universal love.
 For this reason, according to Schelling,

 Such dizzying spiritual freedom, though unique, is not best understood as a special human difference, some distinct capacity present only in our species.
 As Jason Wirth puts it: